AstreaTSS/RealmsPlayerlistWebsite/docs/index.md

   ![Picture on how `/online` looks when the toggle is enabled.](_static/realm_chart.png){ width="420" loading="lazy"}
 </figure>

-This does slow the bot down a bit when fetching the device, and privacy settings may make some users not have information regardless, but can used as an extra moderation/statistical tool.
+This does slow the bot down a bit when fetching the device[^7], and privacy settings may make some users not have information regardless[^8], but can used as an extra moderation/statistical tool.

 #### More Options For Graphs

-Free users have a limited period of how far they can go back in terms of the data graphed, and have limited options on how it can be graphs.
+As mentioned earlier, free users can only go back 7 days for their graphs, and have limited options on how it can be graphed.
 With Premium, users can go back 30 days and graph in a variety of ways.

 ## Adding The Bot